ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    as the rightmost log entry can not exceed its maximum lifetime by definition.

-3. Obtain a binary ladder from the current log entry for the target version, omitting redundant lookups as described in {{fv-binary-ladder}}.
+3. Obtain a binary ladder from the current log entry for the target version, omitting redundant lookups as described in {{search-binary-ladder}}.
    Determine whether the binary ladder indicates a greatest version of the label that is greater than, equal to, or less than the target version.

-4. If the binary ladder indicates a greatest version less than the target version (that is, if it was stopped early by a non-inclusion proof for a version less than or equal to the target version), then:
+4. If the binary ladder indicates a greatest version less than the target version (that is, if it contains a non-inclusion proof for a version less than or equal to the target version), then:

-   1. If the log entry is a leaf, proceed to step 7.
+   1. If the log entry does not have a right child, proceed to step 7.
    2. Otherwise, recurse to the log entry's right child.

 5. If the binary ladder indicates a greatest version equal to the target version